-Representation was made on the Surrey Food Liaison Group with includes trading standards officers to develop joint working relationships such as sampling initiatives and procedural guidance.
+Representation was made on the Surrey Food Liaison Group which includes trading standards officers to develop joint working relationships such as sampling initiatives and procedural guidance.
+Wider partnership arrangements exist with the Health and Safety Executive, OFSTED, Care Quality Commission and Public Health England.